A short story about challenging the world's definition of success and creating your own happy life filled with meaning.

 I wanted to live more moments.
-To wake-up to beauty, to enjoy a slow breakfast with the man I love, to spend more time laughing, to have meaningful relationships, to take lingering lunches overlooking the beach.
+To wake up to beauty, to enjoy a slow breakfast with the man I love, to spend more time laughing, to have meaningful relationships, to take lingering lunches overlooking the beach.
 I wanted time to notice the clouds.
 To catch a sunset.
 I wanted to volunteer abroad and learn from other cultures.
-See how people live, listen to their life stories.
+See how people live, and listen to their life stories.
 I wanted to travel and experience life.

 What I didn’t want, was a life full of stress and mediocrity.
 I had to try something different.
 I had to find a way out.
 AND eventually I did.

 At first, I didn’t know where to start.
 I didn’t know if the life I wanted was possible for me.
-My father was a garbage collector, I grew up on the “tough side of town”.
+My father was a garbage collector, and I grew up on the “tough side of town.”
 Was I asking too much from life?
 Shouldn't I just be grateful for the life I had?

 I was grateful ... and because of that, I wanted to make the most of what opportunities I had available to me.
 I put a plan together.
 With lots of prayers and encouragement from my husband, I got the courage to start my own hustle on the side.

 It only takes one person, one moment at a time, to change your life ...